duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-migrations-with-an-existing-database.md

 Code First Migrations uses a snapshot of the model stored in the most recent migration to detect changes to the model (you can find detailed information about this in [Code First Migrations in Team Environments](../ef6/entity-framework-code-first-migrations-in-team-environments.md)).
 Since we are going to assume that databases already have the schema of the current model, we will generate an empty (no-op) migration that has the current model as a snapshot.

 1. Run the **Add-Migration InitialCreate ?IgnoreChanges** command in Package Manager Console.
 This creates an empty migration with the current model as a snapshot.
 2. Run the **Update-Database** command in Package Manager Console.
 This will apply the InitialCreate migration to the database.
-Since the actual migration doesn?t contain any changes, it will simply add a row to the \_\_MigrationsHistory table indicating that this migration has already been applied.
+Since the actual migration doesn't contain any changes, it will simply add a row to the \_\_MigrationsHistory table indicating that this migration has already been applied.

 ### Option Two: Use empty database as a starting point

-In this scenario we need Migrations to be able to create the entire database from scratch ? including the tables that are already present in our local database.
-We?re going to generate an InitialCreate migration that includes logic to create the existing schema.
-We?ll then make our existing database look like this migration has already been applied.
+In this scenario we need Migrations to be able to create the entire database from scratch - including the tables that are already present in our local database.
+We're going to generate an InitialCreate migration that includes logic to create the existing schema.
+We'll then make our existing database look like this migration has already been applied.

 1. Run the **Add-Migration InitialCreate** command in Package Manager Console.
 This creates a migration to create the existing schema.
 2. Comment out all code in the Up method of the newly created migration.
 This will allow us to ?apply? the migration to the local database without trying to recreate all the tables etc. that already exist.
 3. Run the **Update-Database** command in Package Manager Console.
 This will apply the InitialCreate migration to the database.
-Since the actual migration doesn?t contain any changes (because we temporarily commented them out), it will simply add a row to the \_\_MigrationsHistory table indicating that this migration has already been applied.
+Since the actual migration doesn't contain any changes (because we temporarily commented them out), it will simply add a row to the \_\_MigrationsHistory table indicating that this migration has already been applied.
 4. Un-comment the code in the Up method.
 This means that when this migration is applied to future databases, the schema that already existed in the local database will be created by migrations.

 ?